 Nearly 2.1 million manufacturing jobs may be vacant by 2030, according to the Manufacturing Institute.
 With the shortage of qualified job candidates right now, today’s manufacturers may be faced with the prospect of lost productivity and earnings.
 Here are three trends in the manufacturing industry that could have a long-lasting impact on your manufacturing staffing efforts.
 Plus, see what a staffing agency can do to create the best staffing plan for your business.

 Reshoring of operations and expansion into new markets

 According to a recent Thomas Industrial Survey assessing the ongoing impacts of COVID-19 on North American manufacturing, there is heightened interest in reshoring and rethinking supply chains.
-And, in a OEM Magazine report, many North American manufacturers say they are considering reshoring their projects away from China.
-To reduce future risk, manufacturers are opening new facilities and expanding their product lines in local markets.
+And in a OEM Magazine report, many North American manufacturers say they are considering reshoring their projects away from China.
+Also, to reduce future risk, manufacturers are opening new facilities and expanding their product lines in local markets.

 Meanwhile, these new facilities are likely to be smaller in size with more advanced technology that enables them to adapt more quickly as demand shifts.
 In order to remain competitive, manufacturers must be agile in their staffing efforts.
 Subsequently, this will result in new hiring opportunities from laborers to mid-level employees.
 Creating a strong pool of flexible workers can help today’s manufacturers respond to new production needs.

 The need for instant delivery and performance in e-commerce

 American manufacturing growth started outpacing the rest of the world’s growth at the end of last year for the first time since 2014, according to Axios.
 With the increase in online shopping, consumers are demanding faster deliveries and more product choices than ever before.
 As a result, meeting these demands will require manufacturers to adapt quickly and adjust their operations to be flexible.